GodsDev/default-device-connector/README.md

 # default-device-connector
 PHP connector for defauldevice service

+For security (not revealing files that SHOULD NOT be accessed through browser) mod_alias.c SHOULD be enabled in the directory where this library lives.

 Usage:
 ```php
 $deviceInfo = new GodsDev\DefaultDeviceConnector\DefaultDeviceConnector(); //may be initiated with non default latest API URL